Moritz Becker

 Moritz Nathan Becker (February 2, 1827 – 1906) was a German American immigrant, produce dealer, and politician.
 He self-identified as a "Progressive Democrat", then "Liberal Democrat", while serving two terms in the Wisconsin State Assembly during the 1870s.

 Background

 Becker was born in Gaugrehweiler, Kingdom of Bavaria on February 2, 1827.
 He received an academic education, and became a first lieutenant of cavalry in the Bavarian Army, and fought in Schleswig-Holstein during the First Schleswig War.
-He came to the United States in 1850, lived in New York City for two years, then moved to Milwaukee in 1852.
+He emigrated to the United States in 1850, lived in New York City for two years, then moved to Milwaukee in 1852.

 In 1859, he became a member of the Milwaukee synagogue B'ne Jeshurun when his own Congregation Ansche Emmeth merged with it.
 He became an active member of the Democratic Party.
 In 1863 he married Minnie Gutman (1840 - 1902), a native of Württemberg; by 1881, they would have five children.

 Public office

 For two years Becker was a police justice in Milwaukee.
 In 1871 he was elected unopposed to the Assembly's 9th Milwaukee County district (the 9th Ward of the City of Milwaukee) as a "Progressive Democrat", succeeding Democrat John L. Semmann.
 He was assigned to the standing committee on assessment and collection of taxes.

 In 1872 Becker was re-elected from the same district, which had added Milwaukee's new 10th Ward, this time as a "Liberal Democrat", with 1,006 votes to 518 for Republican George H. Walther.
 He was assigned to the committees on ways and means, and on state affairs.

 By September 1873, he was officially part of the Liberal Reform Party, a short-lived coalition of Democrats, reform and Liberal Republicans, and Grangers formed in 1873, which secured the election of a Governor of Wisconsin and a number of state legislators.
 He was not a candidate for re-election himself, and was succeeded by Semmann (who defeated a Reform candidate).